pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 ![Page titled 'Add a Guide', displaying input fields for name 'Jamie Doe', locale 'English', and a checked box labeled 'Require confirmation'. ](../assets/screens/resources-scheduling/add-guide.png "Add guide")

-If the resource represents an inanimate object, enter a unique identifier such as the room number or an inventory number.
+If the resource represents an inanimate object or location, enter a unique identifier such as a room number or an inventory number.
-Select the "Locale" corresponding to the person or team in charge of the resource.
+Select the "Language" appropriate for the person or team in charge of the resource.

-Once you are happy with your choices, click :btn:Save and continue with more settings:.
+Once you are happy with your choices, click the :btn:Save and continue with more settings: button.

 ![Page titled 'Guide: Jamie Doe'.
 It has the same settings as the previous page, plus options for adding properties to the resource, and setting rules for its availability.
 The page displays available time slots in green in a calendar view.](../assets/screens/resources-scheduling/edit-guide.png "Edit guide")